kravchik/yincubator/README.md

 ```

 ### syntax
-* no commas or semicolons needed, so noise level is very low
+* no commas or semicolons needed, so the noise level is very low
-* strings and keys without quotes (that is also reduces noise)
+* strings and keys without quotes (that also reduces noise)
 * but can use "" or '' (for strings with spaces, for example)
 * ' ' for strings - so you can include YADS in java strings without escaping
 * spaces and tabs don't have special meaning (opposite to yaml or python), so you can arrange data-text as you wish, even in one line (important for various input types: xls cells, input fields, etc)